-Portfolio rebalancing/Changes in Investment Pattern: Subject to SEBI Regulations, the asset allocation pattern may change from time to time for a short term and for defensive considerations, keeping in view the market conditions/ applicable regulations/political & economic factors, the perception of the Investment Manager; the intention being at all times to seek to protect the interests of the Unit holders.
+Portfolio rebalancing/Changes in Investment Pattern:

+The asset allocation pattern may dynamically change from time to time in line with the category of the Scheme which is 'dynamic'.
+These changes will be made keeping in view the market conditions / applicable regulations / political & economic factors and the perception of the Investment Manager, the intention being at all times to seek to protect the interests of the unit holders.
 Rebalancing across sectors and stocks shall be a dynamic exercise as this is crucial to performance.

-The Fund Manager of the Scheme shall examine factors such as the overall macro-economic conditions, valuation levels, sector-specific factors, company-specific factors and trends in liquidity, to name a few, and reduce the equity exposure, if warranted, to lower levels and raise the fixed income component of the portfolio as a tactical call.
+The Fund Manager of the Scheme shall examine factors such as the overall macro-economic conditions, valuation levels, sector specific factors, company-specific factors and trends in liquidity, to name a few, and reduce the equity exposure, if warranted, to lower levels and raise the fixed income component of the portfolio.

 The Fund Manager shall seek to raise the equity exposure if the environment is conducive.
 This process of rebalancing may take place in a dynamic manner on a regular basis.
-Cash calls (with deployment in appropriate money-market and fixed-income securities), derivatives, changes in the degree of overweight and underweight to sectors and changes in allocation levels to stocks with varying attributes be used to balance the portfolio.
+Cash calls (with deployment in appropriate money-market and fixed-income securities), derivatives, changes in the degree of overweight and underweight to sectors and changes in allocation levels to stocks with varying attributes be used to dynamically manage the portfolio.
+However, at all times the portfolio will adhere to the overall investment objectives of the Scheme and will be managed keeping the mind the interests of the unitholders.